-- {¶ 6} Pursuant to the Commission's decision in ESP IV, a CBP auction was held on January 31, 2017.
-The auction consisted of 15 rounds in the descending-clock phase and a sealed bid round.
-On February 1, 2017, CRA and Bates White Economic Consulting (Bates White), a consultant retained by the Commission to monitor the CBP auction, filed reports regarding the conduct of the auction.
-These reports consisted of confidential versions, filed under seal, and a redacted version of the report filed by CRA, which is publically available in this docket. - [¶ 7] According to the reports filed by CRA and Bates White, the auction procured 16 tranches of a one-year product with a clearing price of \$52.03 per MWh for the June 1, 2017, to May 31, 2018 delivery period.
-There were 12 bidders registered for the CBP auction, and five bidders submitted winnings bids.
-CRA and Bates White each recommended that the Commission find that the CBP auction, within the limits of its structures, had sufficient competitive attributes and resulted in winning prices that are reasonable. - {¶ 8} The Commission finds that the reports filed by CRA and Bates White do not contain any recommendation or evidence that the auction violated the CBP rules in such a manner as to invalidate the auction.
+(¶ 6) Pursuant to the Commission's decision in ESP IV, a CBP auction was held on January 29, 2018.
+On January 31, 2018, CRA and Bates White Economic Consulting (Bates White), a consultant retained by the Commission to monitor the CBP auction, filed reports regarding the conduct of the auction.
+These reports consisted of confidential versions, filed under seal, and a redacted version of the report filed by CRA, which is publically available in this docket.

+{¶ 7} According to the reports filed by CRA and Bates White, the auction procured 16 tranches of a 24-month product with a clearing price of \$49.31 per MWh for the June 1, 2018, to May 31, 2020 delivery period and 17 tranches of a 36-month product and with a clearing price of \$49.35 per MWh for the June 1, 2018 through May 31, 2021 delivery period.
+CRA and Bates White each recommended that the Commission find that the CBP auction, within the limits of its structures, had sufficient competitive attributes and resulted in winning prices that are reasonable.

+{¶ 8} The Commission finds that the reports filed by CRA and Bates White do not contain any recommendation or evidence that the auction violated the CBP rules in such a manner as to invalidate the auction.
 Accordingly, the Commission will not reject the results of the CBP auction.

-16-776-EL-UNC -3-

 {¶ 9} In addition, the Commission notes that the reports filed by CRA and Bates White also contain sensitive information which should be deemed confidential and remain under seal.
-Therefore, the Commission finds that the following information will be protected from public release indefinitely: the names of unsuccessful bidders; price information, including starting price methodologies and round prices/quantities for individual bidders; all information contained in Part I and Part II bidder applications; and indicative pre auction offers.
+Therefore, the Commission finds that the following information will be protected from public release indefinitely: the names of unsuccessful bidders; price information, including starting price methodologies and round prices/quantities for individual bidders; all information contained in Part I and Part II bidder applications; and indicative pre-auction offers.

-- [¶ 10] However, the Commission finds that certain information regarding the CBP auction contained in the reports submitted by CRA should be released to the public after a brief period of time to allow the winning bidders to procure any additional necessary capacity to serve the SSO load.
-Therefore, unless otherwise ordered by the Commission, the following information will be subject to public release 21 days after the issuance of this Finding and Order: the names of bidders who won tranches in the CBP auction; the number of tranches won by each bidder; the first round ratio of tranches supplied compared to tranches needed; and the redacted report filed by CRA detailing the CBP auction proceedings, subject only to redaction of any confidential information enumerated in Paragraph (9). - {¶ 11} Finally, the Commission notes that all bidders are required to immediately disclose to the Commission and Staff all prices, terms and conditions for any post auction assignments of tranches obtained through the CBP, subject to appropriate protections for confidential or proprietary information.
+(¶ 10) However, the Commission finds that certain information regarding the CBP auction contained in the reports submitted by CRA should be released to the public after a brief period of time to allow the winning bidders to procure any additional necessary capacity to serve the SSO load.
+Therefore, unless otherwise ordered by the Commission, the following information will be subject to public release 21 days after the issuance of this Finding and Order: the names of bidders who won tranches in the CBP auction; the number of tranches won by each bidder; the first round ratio of tranches supplied compared to tranches needed; and the redacted report filed by CRA detailing the CBP auction proceedings, subject only to redaction of any confidential information enumerated in Paragraph (9).

+{¶ 11} Finally, the Commission notes that all bidders are required to immediately disclose to the Commission and Staff all prices, terms and conditions for any post auction assignments of tranches obtained through the CBP, subject to appropriate protections for confidential or proprietary information.
 In re FirstEnergy, Case No. 10-388-EL-SSO, Opinion and Order (Aug.
 25, 2010) at 34.